API Keys

 - The full key appears only once when created or rotated — copy it immediately

-- Only a cryptographic hash is stored in the database
+- Only a SHA-256 cryptographic hash is stored in the database — the full key cannot be recovered

-- The prefix is stored separately so you can identify each key
+- The prefix (first 8 characters of the random part) is stored separately so you can identify each key in the list

 Key Lifecycle